kmcelwee/fortune-100-blm-report/summaries/silent-companies.md

 ### Summary

-k
-Searching through each of these organizations' press releases revealed seven corporations addressed the movement: Northrop Grumman, Raytheon Technologies, Boeing, Publix Super Markets, General Electric, Best Buy, and Charter Communications.
-Exxon Mobil and Progressive gave money but did not issue any kind of press release, either from their company or statement from their CEO.
+Searching through each of these organizations' press releases revealed that seven corporations addressed the protests and racial inequality: Northrop Grumman, Raytheon Technologies, Boeing, Publix Super Markets, General Electric, Best Buy, and Charter Communications.
+Exxon Mobil and Progressive gave money to social justice organizations, but did not issue any kind of press release, either from their company or statement from their CEO.
 No news or statements were found for the remaining 12 corporations.

 ### Breakdown